17 Creative Ways to Organize Your Thoughts

 When it comes to organizing your thoughts, you can’t go wrong taking a practical and step-by-step approach.

-Sometimes, the sheer process of turning a collection of thoughts in your head into a few notes jotted down on some paper can literally make things as clear as black and white.
+Sometimes, the sheer process of turning thoughts in your head into a few notes can literally make things as clear as black and white.

 For this exercise, you’ll need a stack or two of sticky notes, a writing implement, and a clean area of wall space.